justinbax/nesrev/README.md

 `make release`: disables debug information, enables medium-high optimizations

-**Currently, compilation is only supported on Windows!** Porting it to MacOS or Linux shouldn't be hard: the libraries used alongside OpenGL are cross-platform.
-You can head up to the [GLFW](https://www.glfw.org/) and [GLEW](http://glew.sourceforge.net/) sites to download the latest binaries and put them in `lib/`.
-You can either modify the Makefile to remove the warning about non-Windows compilation not being supported and link to the correct system libraries or compile NESRev manually.
+Currently, compilation is supported for Windows and Linux.
+Windows libraries are already packaged in the `lib/win32` directory, but Linux users should install the [GLFW](https://glfw.org/) and [GLEW](http://glew.sourceforge.net/) libraries beforehand.
+Porting the project to MacOS should not be difficult, as those libraries are cross-platform; only the Makefile would need to be modified.

 ## Emulation